A Systematic Assessment of Language Models with Linguistic Minimal Pairs in Chinese: Creation of ZhoBLiMP

 \section{Creation of ZhoBLiMP}

-Bearing in mind the gaps in current benchmarks, we adopt the strategy of generation from templates and a vocabulary, to build a controlled and extendable Chinese benchmark for minimal pairs.

-To do so, we first build a GUI that can generate minimal pairs given grammar templates of a minimal pair and a vocabulary~(\S\ref{sec:method:platform}).
-Then, Chinese linguists manually write the grammar templates for minimal pairs extracted from the literature of theoretical linguistics, and created a vocabulary with the necessary features (\S\ref{sec:method:write:templates:vocab}).
-Finally, we generate a large number of minimal pairs with the templates and vocabulary using the code base (\S\ref{sec:method:write:templates:vocab}), and conduct human validation (\S\ref{sec:method:human:validation}).
+Bearing in mind the gaps in current benchmarks, we adopt the strategy of generation from templates and a vocabulary, to build a controlled and extendable Chinese benchmark of minimal pairs.
+To do so, we first build a GUI that can generate minimal pairs given grammar templates of a minimal pair and a vocabulary.
+Then, Chinese linguists manually write the grammar templates for minimal pairs extracted from multiple sources and create a vocabulary with the necessary features.
+Finally, we hire Chinese native speakers to validate samples in ZhoBLiMP.